 The Leitrim chairman concluded by stating that the RTE commentator owned several counties an apology: "No need to apologise to me, I am just the chairperson of Leitrim County Board, everybody that is involved in the GAA in Leitrim, Sligo, Longford, those smaller counties, have the same right to representation, and proper representation, as have the bigger counties and Tomas O’Se is demeaning everybody who takes part in the GAA in the smaller counties and it is to them he should apologise, not to me, it is irrelevant to me.

 "It is not me alone, I’m talking about the general GAA people and the volunteers that work day in and day out to keep the GAA alive in those counties and times it is not easy and for him to come in a smug position and to say something like that is just a disgrace for him."

-However, Stenson's call for O Sé to step down from his position with RTE was not backed by former Leitrim captain Emlyn Mulligan who tweeted: "Whether you agree or disagree with the opinions of @tomas5ky, asking him to step aside from his role as a pundit is a bit over the top IMO."
+Stenson's call for O Sé to resign was reckoned to be too harsh by former Leitrim captain Emlyn Mulligan who tweeted: "Whether you agree or disagree with the opinions of @tomas5ky, asking him to step aside from his role as a pundit is a bit over the top IMO."